kooga0682/AlbumCompresser/README.md

 ## Discription

-This script is just a wrapper for FFmpeg.
+This script compress all uncompressed audio file (such as .aif/.wav) in the album to FLAC format.
+The uncompressed audio in the directory will be removed after the end of processes.
-This compress audio file to flac format.
+It is just a wrapper of FFmpeg.

 ## Installation